Quick Start

 Emit events

-method and pass the data you want to send.
+Just use the emit method and pass the data you want to send.

 import { sendChatMessage } from "./emitters";

-sendChatMessage.emit({ data: { message: "Hello world" } });
+sendChatMessage.emit({ payload: { message: "Hello world" } });

 Additional: Changing the adapter

-By default, Sockets uses WebSocket adapter, but you can switch to SSE or provide your own adapter for maximum flexibility.
+By default, Sockets uses WebSocket adapter, but you can switch to SSE or provide your own adapter for maximum

-import { ServerSentEventsAdapter } from "@hyper-fetch/sockets";
+import { createSocketClient, ServerSentEventsAdapter } from "@hyper-fetch/sockets";

 You've seen how straightforward it is to get started with Hyper Fetch Sockets for real-time communication.